-On the first day when you are on board, we usually recommend that you visit the speciality restaurants you want to try to make reservations if you have not been able to reserve a table earlier.
-The same goes for any excursions you may want to join.
+During your first day on board, we usually recommend you visit the specialty restaurants to make any reservations you want if you have not been able to reserve a table online earlier.
+The same goes for any excursions you may wish to join.

 Before you leave home, we recommend that you download the Norwegian Cruise Line app onto your mobile telephone.
 It’s a great way to easily check in for your cruise, stay connected with family and friends on the ship, plan your activities, make reservations and see all that’s happening on board.
 And you do not need wifi to use it!

 Cruise day 2: Heraklion (Crete), also known as Iraklion